goharbor/harbor/docs/installation_guide.md

 # Installation and Configuration Guide of Harbor
 Harbor can be installed by two approaches:

-1. Install from the source code, which goes through a full build process.
+1. Installing from the source code, which goes through a full build process.
 Internet connection is required.
-2. Install via a pre-built installation package, which saves time for building the code.
+2. Installing via a pre-built installation package, which saves time for building the code.
 Further, it provides a way to install Harbor to a host that is isolated from the Internet (offline installation).

 This guide describes both approaches and their usage.